-First, operating systems are non-deterministic.
-Their execution is affected by non-deterministic events such as the interleaving of multiple threads, interrupts, user input, network input, and the perturbations of state caused by the programmer who is debugging the system.
-This non-determinism makes cyclic debugging infeasible because the programmer cannot re-run the system to examine the state at an earlier point.
+Their execution is affected by non-deterministic effects such as the interleaving of multiple threads, interrupts, user input, network input, and the perturbations of state caused by the programmer who is debugging the system.
+This non-determinism makes cyclic debugging infeasible, because the programmer cannot re-run the system to examine the state at an earlier point.

-Second, operating systems run for long periods of time, such as weeks, months, or even years.
-Re-running the system in cyclic debugging would thus be infeasible even if the OS were completely deterministic.
+Third, operating systems run for long periods of time, such as weeks, months, or even years.
+Re-running the system in cyclic debugging is thus infeasible even if the OS were completely deterministic.